Geometric G-functions and Atypicality: Height Bounds for Families over Curves

-In this section we prove \autoref{onlycontrolinfplaces} and \autoref{sndsinggivesheights}.
-This will require some additional setup due to an important subtlety that occurs in applications of the $G$-function method to bound heights on curves.
+We will need to replace $S$ with a covering due to an important subtlety that occurs in applications of the $G$-function method to bound heights on curves.
 To understand why, suppose that $s$ is some uniformizing parameter on our curve $S$ at $s_{0}$ and our $G$-functions are, as in \autoref{bigsupergfuncthm}, obtained from expanding periods near $s_{0}$ in terms of $s$.
-Then if $\xi \in \mathcal{S}$ is a special point and $v$ is a place of $K(\xi)$ which is relevant for $s(\xi)$, it could be that $\xi$ does not lie sufficiently close to $s_{0}$; more precisely, if $\mathcal{D} \subset \mathbb{A}^{1}$ is a $v$-adic disk on which the $G$-functions are defined, $\xi$ and $s_{0}$ could lie in different components of $s^{-1}(\mathcal{D})$.
+Then if $\xi \in \mathcal{S} \subset S(\mathbb{C})$ is a special point and $v$ is a place of $K(\xi)$ which is relevant for $s(\xi)$, it could be that $\xi$ does not lie sufficiently close to $s_{0}$; more precisely, if $\mathcal{D} \subset \mathbb{A}^{1}$ is a $v$-adic disk on which the $G$-functions are defined, $\xi$ and $s_{0}$ could lie in different components of $s^{-1}(\mathcal{D})$.
 What we need instead is to be in the situation where every component of $s^{-1}(\mathcal{D})$ contains an appropriate degeneration point.
-This is the reason for passing to the finite cover in \autoref{onlycontrolinfplaces}(i).